 Once you’re back, the installers will take one more set of measurements while you’re hooked up to your tow vehicle to make sure the height adjustments were good.
 Here they’re making sure the highest point of your trailer isn’t too high for normal traffic conditions.

 This system will definitely add some weight to your trailer.
-The parts they use are much more heavy duty than the original parts taken off.
+The parts they use are much more heavy-duty than the original parts are taken off.
 Now it may not be a ton of weight, but it’s just something to keep in mind when doing this upgrade.

 The shock absorber only needs to be inspected every once in a while to make sure it’s functioning properly, there is no maintenance that can be done to it.
 You’ll want to be sure it hasn’t taken any damage from road debris and that there are no leaks coming from it.
 Also, listen for any unusual noises.
 If any of these are the case, it should be replaced.